adamoutler/HassOSArgonOneAddon/argonOneLinear/README.md

 This is an addon for Argon One in Home Assistant.
 It's essentially a script that runs in a docker container.
 It enables and automates the Argon One Active Cooling System with your specifications.
+It smoothly increases the fan speed based on the temperature.

 This Addon keeps your temperature within specified ranges.

 ![image](https://raw.githubusercontent.com/adamoutler/HassOSArgonOneAddon/main/gitResources/argonlinear.png)

-- 0 to 100 % speed fan is manage.
+- The addon manages fan speed from 0 to 100%
-- in "low range" put mini value temperature for 1% fan speed.
-- in "high range" put, maxi value temperature for 100% fan speed.
+- Configure "Minimum temperature" to set the 1% speed.
+- Configure "Maximum temperature" to set the 100% speed.
+- The fan will be off until the minimum temperature is reached.

 Mathematic formula applied: